cole-st-john/yEdExtended/README.md

 ## Visualizing in yEd Application (Layout)

-Following programmatic creation or modification of a graph, consider using the following keystrokes in yEd to improve layout / positioning:
+Following programmatic creation or modification of a graph, consider using the following keystrokes in yEd to improve layout / positioning (yEdExtended does not currently include functionality for layout, which is readily available in yEd):

 - ``Tools -> Fit Node to Label``  (_Win: Alt + T + N_)
 - ``Layout -> Hierarchical``  (_Win: Alt + Shift + H_)